 User-Interface: Coursera

-Coursera, too, has a simple and straightforward interface making it easier for learners to use the platform and access course materials.
+Coursera, too, has a simple interface, making it easier for learners to use the platform and access course materials.
 It includes features like progress tracking, personalized recommendations, etc., to improve the overall learning experience.

 edX vs Coursera: Key Features